-KERUI Home Sex System Review: Wireless PIR Motion Detector
+KERUI Home Security System Review: Wireless PIR Motion Detector

 The KERUI wireless PIR motion detector detects motion using IR radiation that is given off by a warm body.
 It's fairly large, but has a decent, non-flamboyant look (see photo below).